pygame/pygame/docs/reST/ref/scrap.rst

 ``pygame.scrap.put("my_data_type", byte_data)`` can only be accessed by applications which query the clipboard for the ``"my_data_type"`` data type.

+For an example of how the scrap module works refer to the examples page (:func:`pygame.examples.scrap_clipboard.main`) or the code directly in GitHub (`pygame/examples/scrap_clipboard.py <https://github.com/pygame/pygame/blob/master/examples/scrap_clipboard.py>`_).

 .. versionadded:: 1.8

 .. note::